 The Everest Base Camp trek is one of the most unforgettable journeys on Earth — but choosing the right time of year can make the difference between a good trek and a truly life-changing experience.
 At Ian Taylor Trekking, our award-winning team prefers trekking to Everest in late February, March, late April, late September, October, November, and December, when the skies are typically clearer, the weather is more stable, and the views of the world’s highest peaks are at their absolute best.

 Over the past 20 years, we’ve led thousands of trekkers to Everest Base Camp in every season imaginable.
 The recommendations below are drawn from everything we’ve learned — not from theory, but from real experience on the trail year after year.
-The best time to trek to Everest Base Camp ultimately depends on the kind of adventure you want: quieter trails and crisp winter days, vibrant spring trekking with Everest expeditions, or stunning autumn visibility with ideal conditions.
+The ideal everest trekking season ultimately depends on the kind of adventure you want: quieter trails and crisp winter days, vibrant spring trekking with Everest expeditions, or stunning autumn visibility with ideal conditions.

-If you’re dreaming about standing beneath the Khumbu Icefall and walking in the footsteps of Everest legends, we’d love to welcome you on one of our upcoming Everest Base Camp treks — and help you experience the Himalayas at their very best.
+If you’re dreaming about standing beneath the Khumbu Icefall and walking in the footsteps of Everest legends, we’d love to welcome you on one of our upcoming Everest Base Camp treks, and help you experience the Himalayas at their very best:

-After summiting Mount Everest and guiding more than 40 Everest Base Camp treks, I’ve learned that timing is everything in the Himalayas.
+After summiting Mount Everest and guiding more than 50 Everest Base Camp treks, I’ve learned that timing is everything in the Himalayas.
 Certain months consistently deliver the kind of conditions that make the trek not only more comfortable, but dramatically more rewarding.

-The Two Main EBC Trekking Seasons
+The Two Main Everest Base Camp Trekking Seasons

 There are two distinct trekking seasons in the Himalayas; pre-monsoon (February, March, April and May) and post monsoon (late September, October, November and December).